-Florida Citizens, a plan that accounts for the vast majority (68 percent) of the total FAIR Plans' exposure to loss, saw its exposure to loss decline by \$81.3 billion to \$429.4 billion in 2012, after Citizens took steps to reduce the amount of exposure it has.
+Florida Citizens, a plan that accounts for more than half (51 percent) of the total FAIR Plans' exposure to loss, saw its exposure to loss drop by nearly 50 percent from \$429.4 billion in 2012 to \$228.9 billion in 2013, as Citizens' took much-needed steps to reduce its size.
 This accounted for the overall reduction in total exposure under the FAIR Plans.